General-relativistic spin system: Acknowledgements

 \section{Acknowledgements}

+We thank Martin Bojowald for his comments on this work.
 The research has been supported by the Sonata Bis Grant No. DEC-2017/26/E/ST2/00763 of the National Science Centre Poland.
-The work was partially supported by the National Natural Science Foundation of China with Grant No. 11375153 and No. 11675145.
+The work was partially supported by the National Natural Science Foundation of China with Grants No. 11675145 and No. 11975203.